rjshap/AutoSharesAPI/README.md

 # What is AutoShares?

-AutoShares Suite of Applications is a white label web trading platform for online broker-dealers.
-AutoShares is an all-in-one front to back office solution for online brokers

-AutoShares consists of several components: web trader, mobile trading applications for iOS and Android, OMS with middle and back office and trading APIs.
+AutoShares offers an all-in-one front to back office solution consiting of several components: web trader, mobile trading applications for iOS and Android, OMS with a middle and back office, and a suite of APIs.
+Technology services are provided to fintech companies, app developers, RIAs, and broker-dealers.

-AutoShares can be used as a whole turn key trading suite for running an online broker-dealer business, or certain components can be private labeled separately such as: web trader, mobile applications, trading API or broker back office with OMS.
+AutoShares can be used as a whole turn key trading suite, or certain components can be utilized separately such as: Single or multiple API endpoints, web trader, mobile applications, trading API or broker back office with OMS.

 Features include:

-* Trade equities, options \(including multi-legs\), ETFs, Mutual Funds \(Forex with cryptocurrencies coming soon\).
+* Trade equities, options \(including multi-legs\), ETFs.
 * Customizable layout
 * Web-based custom widgets and tabs designer - "trading browser within a web browser"
 * Market Analytics with streaming market data \(LI and LII\)
 * Charts, including technical indicators and drawing tools
-* Option Chains with built-in probability calculator
+* Option Chains and Options Trading of Single Legged and Multi Legged Complex Options
-* Monitor orders, positions and account balances in real time
+* Monitor orders, positions and account balances
 * Customizable Price Alerts Engine
 * Trade from any where functionality
 * Paper trading/simulated trading mode

-Find more information about features of AutoShares here: [https://www.etnasoft.com/broker-dealers/](https://www.etnasoft.com/broker-dealers/)
+Find more information about features of AutoShares here: https://autoshares.com

-Open  a demo account:  [http://demo.etnatrader.com/User/UserInformationEntry](http://demo.etnatrader.com/User/UserInformationEntry)

-Watch a video overview of a web trading platform: [https://www.youtube.com/watch?v=yS12523JVN8](https://www.youtube.com/watch?v=yS12523JVN8)